 DRIVERS - a European project aimed at combating health inequalities

-DRIVERS (2012 - 2015) was a major European research project funded by the 7th Framework Programme the aim of the project was to promote health equity through policy and practice in early childhood development, employment & working conditions, and income & social protection.
+DRIVERS was a major European research project funded by the 7th Framework Programme.
+The aim of the project was to promote health equity through policy and practice in early childhood development, employment and working conditions, and income and social protection.

-1. Universality of access: for example, provision of affordable, high-quality pre-natal and early years services for all.
+- Universality of access: provision of affordable, high-quality pre-natal and early years services for all

-2. Addressing disadvantage: for example, providing targeted cash transfer programmes, specialist welfare services, and individualised active labour market programme support within a universal social protection system.
+- Addressing disadvantage: providing targeted cash transfer programmes, specialist welfare services, and individualised active labour market programme support within a universal social protection system

-3. Accounting for context and respecting rights: for example, ensuring that good practices are properly evaluated so they do not lose effectiveness when implemented in new contexts, and respecting the rights of the people concerned.
+- Accounting for context and respecting rights: ensuring that good practices are properly evaluated so they do not lose effectiveness when implemented in new contexts, and respecting the rights of the people concerned

-4. Evidence-based policy: for example, making sure that policies are based on established models of good practice and evaluated both in terms of economic and social/health benefits.
+- Evidence-based policy: making sure that policies are based on established models of good practice and evaluated both in terms of economic and social/health benefits.